When breath becomes air book summary.

 My illness was being detected.
 I took a Bruffen to relieve back pain.
 And I thought perhaps all these symptoms were showing due to overwork.

 So, I got back to my work.
-At that time I was practising as a resident doctor in the hospital.
+At that time I was practicing as a resident doctor in the hospital.
 I had only one year left to complete my graduation.
 So, I was getting job offers from many universities.
 Right now the whole future was lying in front of me.

 But after a few weeks, I felt that someone had entered a rod in my chest.
 A life-threatening pain occurred in my chest.
 My weight had reduced from 80 kg to 65 kg and there was a cough that was not taking the name of stopping.